ktown5422/weather-desktop-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.1.

+## Run Electron app

+Run `npm start` The Angular project will be built inside the dist/weather-desktop-app folder and Electron will be started with a GUI window that should display the Angular application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.